davidmcnabnz/pyfltk-helpers/README.md

 choice for GUIs which need to be simple, light on resources, easy to learn.
 Howerver, FLTK does have some downsides.

-As a low-level GUI framework, gives the programmer all the responsibility for managing widget sizes and locations.
+As a low-level GUI framework, FLTK (and PyFLTK) gives the programmer all the responsibility for managing widget sizes and locations.

 The example programs with both FLTK and PyFLTK typically